 The problem with the random oracle model is that it doesn't really model real life.
 In real life, there are no random functions.
-There is usually a single fixed hash function that one uses, such as SHA-1.
+There is usually a single fixed hash function that one uses, such as MD5 or SHA-1.
 Therefore, even if the adversary may not work for a random function, it may work for this specific one, if designed with it in mind.

-In fact, even if we think that the adversary was fixed before SHA-1 was designed, we still cannot say that SHA-1 was chosen at random.
-A simple counting argument shows this: the number of functions $\{0,1\}^k \to \{0,1\}$ is $2^{2^k}$ , hence a random function takes $\log_2 2^{2^k} = 2^k$ bits to represent.
+In fact, even if we think that the adversary was fixed before MD5 or SHA-1 were designed, we still cannot say that MD5 or SHA-1 were chosen at random.
+A simple counting argument shows this: the number of functions $\{0,1\}^k \rightarrow \{0,1\}$ is 2^{2^k} , hence a random function takes $\log_2 2^{2^k} = 2^k$ bits to represent.
 But this is an exponentially large number of bits, so most functions cannot even be represented.
-The mere fact that hash functions are polynomial-time computable makes them "special"-it is theoretically possible that the adversary would fail for a random function, but not for a polynomial-time one.
+The mere fact that MD5 and SHA-1 are polynomial-time computable makes them "special"-it is theoretically possible that the adversary would fail for a random function, but not for a polynomial-time one.